rsdoiel/rsdoiel.github.io/blog/2020/04/12/Mostly-Oberon-Modules.md

 ## Reading our code

 While our revised modules are still short they actually exercise a number of language features.
 Let's walk through the code block by block and see what is going.

-`HelloWorld2.Mod` is responsible for the general management of our program namely say "Hello World!" and also for initiating and responding with a more personal greeting.
+`HelloWorld2.Mod` is responsible for the general management of our program namely saying "Hello World!" and also for initiating and responding with a more personal greeting.
 It does this by first importing our `SayingHi.Mod` module.